 The Garage is a lively, welcoming hub for the performing arts located near Chapelfield Gardens.
 Here, everyone, from newcomers taking their first artistic steps to seasoned professionals, finds a place to explore their creativity.

-In collaboration with local and national partners, The Garage is dedicated to delivering high-quality performing arts experiences, encompassing programming, participation, education, and training opportunities suitable for all ages.
-While it extends its warm embrace to everyone, The Garage has a particular focus on empowering young people from diverse backgrounds.
+In collaboration with local and national partners, The Garage is dedicated to delivering high-quality performing arts experiences, encompassing programming, participation, education, and training opportunities suitable for all ages but with a particular focus on empowering young people from diverse backgrounds.

-Beyond its role as an educational and developmental institution, The Garage is a platform for presenting small-scale theatre and dance performances, contributing to the cultural vibrancy of the region.
-Furthermore, it takes pride in its role as a producer and co-producer of exciting new performance pieces tailored for young audiences, offering fresh and innovative artistic experiences.
+Beyond its role as an educational and developmental institution, The Garage is a platform for presenting small-scale theatre and dance performances.
+Furthermore, it takes pride in its role as a producer and co-producer of exciting new performance pieces tailored for young audiences.

 In addition to its Norwich location, The Garage also has a location in King’s Lynn, ensuring that its mission to engage, empower, and inspire through the performing arts reaches a broader audience.